WeihuaSun/Vbox/README.md

 python3 scripts/evaluate.py solver
 ```

-Note: The some evalutions may take several hours to complete.
+Some evalutions may take several hours to complete.
 The results will be saved in the output/raw folder.

 Note: Ensure that all dependencies are correctly installed and environment variables are set, or you may encounter runtime errors.